Albuquerque Preventive Dentistry

 Many people mistakenly believe that tooth decay, bad breath, and gum disease are simply a part of life.
 They don't have to be!
-Our family dental practice emphasizes prevention - meaning that we partner with our patients in the defense against common dental problems, including tooth decay, bad breath, and gum disease.
-Our family dentist and our oral hygienists can help you maintain an "au naturale" smile that you'll be flashing well into your golden years.
+Our family dental practice emphasizes prevention, which means that we partner with our patients to defend against common dental problems.
+Dr. Boehmer and our oral hygienists can help you maintain an "au naturale" smile that you'll be flashing well into your golden years.

 - Fellow of the Academy of General Dentistry

 - Focus On Relationships & Lasting Quality

 - Children & Adults Welcome